murattishkul/powrio/README.md

-# powrio
+# POwr Take Home Assignment

-### You can access by clicking https://murattishkul.netlify.com/
+### You can access it here https://murattishkul.netlify.com/